 Accommodations the student is used to receiving may be applicable to the course the student is taking through CTY Online Programs.
 There may also be other aspects of a CTY Online Programs course that are not present in a typical classroom setting that might warrant different or additional accommodations.
 If a student is working closely with his school when taking a course, CTY Disability Services will work with both appropriate school personnel and the student’s parent/guardian to discuss the student’s needs for the online course.

-CTY Disability Services, in coordination with Johns Hopkins University’s Disability Officer, will ultimately determine the reasonable accommodations that will be implemented in the CTY Online Programs course the student is taking.
+CTY Disability Services, in coordination with Johns Hopkins University’s ADA Compliance Officer, will ultimately determine the reasonable accommodations that will be implemented in the CTY Online Programs course the student is taking.

 “We are so grateful to CTY for providing an environment where our son can be adequately challenged academically and at the same time feel like an accepted part of a social group.”